Artrajz/vits-simple-api/README.md

 ```
 nvidia-smi
 ```
-Taking CUDA 11.7 as an example, download it from the official website: https://developer.nvidia.com/cuda-11-7-0-download-archive?target_os=Windows&amp;target_arch=x86_64&amp;target_version=10&amp;target_type=exe_local
+Taking CUDA 11.7 as an example, download it from the [official website](https://developer.nvidia.com/cuda-11-7-0-download-archive?target_os=Windows&amp;target_arch=x86_64&amp;target_version=10&amp;target_type=exe_local)
 ### Install GPU version of PyTorch
 ```
 pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu117
 ```
-You can find the corresponding command for the version you need on the official website: https://pytorch.org/get-started/locally/
+You can find the corresponding command for the version you need on the [official website](https://pytorch.org/get-started/locally/)
 ## Linux
 The installation process is similar, but I don't have the environment to test it.